Our Guide to the Holy Month of Muharram

 First thing’s first… when is Muharram?
 Muharram is the first month of the Islamic calendar.
+It’s the Muslim version of January so, for many, it marks the beginning of something new.
 It’s often referred to as the Islamic New Year, in the same way you’d talk about the Gregorian or Chinese New Year.
-Muharram 2019 begins on Saturday, August 31st and ends on Saturday, September 29th.

 What is Muharram?

 Put simply, Muharram is the first month of the Islamic calendar.
 But Muharram holds a much greater significance in the hearts of many Muslims across the globe, as both the start of something new and an opportunity to honour those who came before, and paved the way for us.

 Allah (SWT) divided the year into seasons.
 Some of these seasons are more sacred, spiritually, than others.
 The nights of Ramadan and the days of Dhul Hijjah, for instance, are clearly stated to be superior to other days and nights of the year.
 We know from the Qur’an that Muharram is one of the four sacred months.
 In it, the reward of our good deeds is multiplied and any wrongdoing is more serious.

 “Verily, the number of months with Allah is twelve months [in a year], so was it ordained by Allah on the Day when He created the heavens and the earth; of them four are Sacred [i.e. the 1st, the 7th, the 11th and the 12th months].” - Surah At-Tawbah [9:36]